Explore what IPO oversubscription means, why it happens, and what it signals for investors looking to apply.

 Retail investors are typically allotted shares via a lottery system, with a minimum of one lot guaranteed.
 If the IPO is heavily oversubscribed, allocation is proportionate, which may result in fewer shares being allotted to individual investors, particularly if multiple applications are made under the same PAN.

 Oversubscription varies based on the IPO's popularity and market conditions.
-Typically, oversubscription of 5–20 times is considered normal for strong IPOs.
+Typically, oversubscription of 5–20 times is observed in several IPOs cases.
 Subscriptions exceeding 50 times indicate exceptional demand and investor interest.

 If an IPO is undersubscribed (i.e., not enough investors apply to fully subscribe), the company may choose to withdraw the issue, offer refunds, or allocate shares at a discounted price.
 SEBI regulations guide these outcomes to protect investor interests.